yiruyang2025/yiruyang2025.github.io/_projects/2_project.md

 <br>

-Sometimes Geometry is so elegant in the AI domain
+Geometry is so elegant in the AI domain

 <br><br>